-Born in Pennsylvania sometime around 1845, David K. Bills was one of the countless 19th century Americans who lived and died relatively obscure lives, save for their involvement in America’s tragic Civil War.
+Born in Pennsylvania sometime around 1845, David K. Bills was one of the countless 19th-century Americans who lived relatively obscure lives, save for their involvement in America’s tragic Civil War.

 Civil War Military Service

 He enlisted for Civil War military service at the age of 18 on 4 September 1864 at Wilmington, Lawrence County, Pennsylvania, mustering in there on the same day as a Private with Company D of the 159th Pennsylvania Volunteers/14th Pennsylvania Cavalry (also known as the “Stanton Cavalry”).
 According to historian J. T. Stewart, “After the burning of Chambersburg, Pa., the 14th was in the chase of the Confederates into West Virginia, and at Moorefield had a sharp fight, losing thirty-five men, in this fight having the satisfaction of completely routing the enemy.”

 Its next movements were in connection with the army under Sheridan in the valley, participating in all movements, being highly complimented for gallantry, especially at Winchester, Cedar Creek, Harrisonburg, Wier’s Cave and Front Royal.